aosabook/500lines/dagoba/chapter.md

 ## Persistence

-Persistence is usually one of the trickier parts of a database: disks are dreadfully slow, but relatively safe.
-Batching writes, making them atomic, journaling -- all of these are difficult to get right.
+Persistence is usually one of the trickier parts of a database: disks are relatively safe, but dreadfully slow.
+Batching writes, making them atomic, journaling -- all of these are difficult to make both fast and correct.

 Fortunately, we're building an *in-memory* database, so we don't have to worry about any of that!
 We may, though, occasionally want to save a copy of the database locally for fast restart on page load.
 We can use the serializer we just built to do exactly that.